k1kli/hvac-with-agents/README.md

 ### Google Calendar
 To use this project you need to register it with google calendar.
-To do it place provided StoredCredential file in the same location as StoredCredential.hehe file or generate credentials for your google account [here](https://developers.google.com/calendar/quickstart/java) (click Enable the google calendar API button) and place generated file in the same location as credentials.json.here file.
+To do it place provided StoredCredential file in the same location as StoredCredential.here file or generate credentials for your google account [here](https://developers.google.com/calendar/quickstart/java) (click Enable the google calendar API button) and place generated file in the same location as credentials.json.here file.
 As StoredCredentials and credentials.json files contain sensitive data